[By Dan Verssen]

 Blackwell returned the 1911 and AK-47 to the case.

-“Gentlemen, the days of 10 year development programs based on lucrative government contracts are over.
+“Ladies and gentlemen, the days of 10 year development programs based on lucrative government contracts are over.
 We don’t need the next flashy thing in weapon tech.
 We already have that with the Valkyrie program.
-What we need are weapons that work, that have had the bugs worked out, and will continue to function with the shortest supply tail the US military has had in 100 years.
-You are going to build more of what we already have, and you’re going to make them more reliable, cheaper to operate, and cheaper to buy.”
+What we need are weapons that have already proven themselves on the battlefield and that have had the bugs worked out.
+And, these updated weapons will continue to function with the shortest supply tail the US military has had in 100 years.
+You are going to build more of what we already have, Abrams, Stykers, Apaches, and all the others, and you’re going to make them more reliable, cheaper to operate, and cheaper to buy.”

 Blackwell snapped both catches closed and the room was silent before their echoed died.

-“No gentlemen, you can and you will.
+“No, you can and you will.
 The United States is in the darkest hour in our history.
 We are no longer fighting for political points or voter approval.
 We are fighting for the survival of our country.
-The President has given me extraordinary powers to make sure these new, or should I say old, weapon programs go forward at full speed without delay.”
+The President has given me extraordinary powers to make sure these new, or should I say, old weapon programs go forward at full speed without delay.”

 He tapped the case a few times with a closely trimmed fingernail.